-The recoverable amount of individual or groups of the sewage treatment cash-generating units has been determined based on a value in use calculation using cash flow projections approved by the Company's directors covering the remaining concession periods of 5 to 42 years (2022: 1 to 43 years).
-The pre-tax discount rates applied to the cash flow projections range from 8% to 15% (2022: 9% to 15%).
+The recoverable amount of individual or groups of the sewage treatment cash-generating units has been determined based on a value in use calculation using cash flow projections approved by the Company's directors covering the remaining concession periods of 9 to 41 years (2023: 5 to 42 years) and a five-year projection period with cash flows beyond the five-year period extrapolated using the estimated growth rate of 3% (2023: 3%).
+The pre-tax discount rates applied to the cash flow projections range from 8% to 16% (2023: 8% to 15%).
 The cash flow projections have been prepared based on the actual historical results of the relevant individual or groups of sewage treatment cash-generating units.
 Cash flows for each of the sewage treatment cash-generating units depend principally on the pricing and volume of the waste water treated.
-Revenue is projected with growth rates of 1% to 5% per annum (2022: 1% to 5% per annum) over the projection periods.
-Operating expenses are expected to increase by 1% to 7% per annum (2022: 1% to 7% per annum) during the projection periods.
+Revenue is projected with growth rates of 1% to 5% per annum (2023: 1% to 5% per annum) over the projection periods.
+Operating expenses are expected to increase by 1% to 5% per annum (2023: 1% to 7% per annum) during the projection periods.